Josephine Baker: Pre-war Paris and rise to fame

 Despite her popularity in France, Baker never attained the equivalent reputation in America.
-Her star turn in a 1936 revival of Ziegfeld Follies on Broadway was not commercially successful, and later in the run she was replaced by Gypsy Rose Lee.
+Her star turn in a 1936 revival of "Ziegfeld Follies" on Broadway was not commercially successful, and later in the run she was replaced by Gypsy Rose Lee.
 Time magazine referred to her as a "Negro wench ... whose dancing and singing might be topped anywhere outside of Paris", while other critics said her voice was "too thin" and "dwarf-like" to fill the Winter Garden Theatre.
 She returned to Europe heartbroken.
 This contributed to Baker's becoming a legal citizen of France and giving up her American citizenship.

+In 1936, Paul Derval (1880–1966) brought Baker from New York City to Paris to lead the revue En Super Folies, opening in October 1936.
+The show starred Baker in 1936, and continued in 1937.
+A film of En Super Folies was released.